ai4os/ai4-docs/source/reference/llm.rst

 Use Vision models
 ^^^^^^^^^^^^^^^^^

-If you select the ``Qwen2.5-VL-7B-Instruct``, you can upload images to the model and ask questions about them.
+In the model menu, select any model with the ``VISION`` tag.
+Then you will be able to upload images to the model and ask questions about them.
 To upload an image click the :material-outlined:`add_circle;1.5em` and you will be offered the possibility of either :material-outlined:`add_a_photo;1.5em` ``Capture`` an image or :material-outlined:`upload_file;1.5em` ``Upload`` an image.

 Here are some ideas on how to incorporate this into a scientific workflow: